Online Tips

 Web beacons are images on websites that are used to transfer information about a site's visitors by activating a script on a remote server.
 When the image is loaded into the web browser it sends information such as the visitor's IP address and type of browser to the server.
 If you consider this an invasion of privacy, disabling cookies will shut it off.
 Commercial sites use web beacons to track visitors, and many personal sites (like mine) have counters that do this.
 If you want to see an example of this type of tracking go to the bottom of my main page and click on the hit count, which will take you to the remote server and show what kind of information is typically gathered.
 Unfortunately, spammers can put transparent '.gif' images in unsolicitied emails as web beacons, and if you open up the email the transmission will validate your email address.

-I have a PC, and Windows seems to be the target of this spyware activity.
-According to Mark Morford, an SF Gate columnist, Macs are immune to it.
-If it gets too annoying maybe I will consider switching to Mac.
+I have a PC running Windows at home, and that seems to be the target of this spyware activity.)
+According to Mark Morford, an SF Gate columnist, Macs, and PCs on Linux, are immune to it.
+If it gets too annoying maybe I will install Linux, or consider switching to Mac.
+My website, where you are now, runs on a Linux server, so it seems pretty resistant to virus attacks.

 Anti-spyware links (see more at Online privacy)